 - $150,000 Verdict: A 4-year-old boy was sexually molested by the defendant’s 16-year-old son when the son was babysitting the younger boy at his home.
 The victim and his parents sued the parents of the 16-year-old babysitter.
 The plaintiffs claimed the defendants knew or should have known of a problem with their son’s sexual behavior with young girls, and were negligent in failing to take reasonable measures to protect them.
 The defendants claimed they were unaware of any prior incidents of molestation involving their son.

-- $75,000 Settlement: A 20-year-old female hostess suffered sexual molestation and aggravation to a preexisting emotional disorder inflicted by the male codefendant, employed by the defendants.
-The plaintiff contended that the failed to properly hire, train, and supervise the codefendant manager and coworker of the plaintiff and that the codefendant served the plaintiff alcohol when she was a minor.
+- $75,000 Settlement: A 20-year-old female hostess suffered sexual molestation and aggravation to a preexisting emotional disorder inflicted by the male codefendant employed by the defendants.
+The plaintiff contended that they failed to properly hire, train, and supervise the codefendant manager and coworker of the plaintiff and that the codefendant served the plaintiff alcohol when she was a minor.
 The plaintiff further contended that the codefendant purposefully provided alcohol to her after hours, willfully and maliciously placed a date rape drug in the alcohol, traveled to her home while she was under the influence of the drug and raped her.

 - $100,000 Settlement: A 16-year-old male high school student suffered emotional distress after he was sexually assaulted by the defendant fast food restaurant’s store manager.
 The plaintiff contended that the defendant was negligent in hiring the manager.
 The defendant argued that the incident was unforeseeable and the assault was not within the scope of the manager’s employment.